VonHeikemen/devlog/content/tools/extending-the-deno-cli-using-a-shell-function.md

 }
 ```

-The first thing this function does is assign the first parameter (`$1`) to the variabl  `cmd` and then remove it from the arguments list (`$@`).
+The first thing this function does is assign the first parameter (`$1`) to the variable  `cmd` and then remove it from the arguments list (`$@`).
 After that we compare `cmd` with a pattern.
 For now the only pattern we have is `*` which is a wildcard that matches everything, is basically our default case.
 Let's make a test.

 ```sh
 deno --version
 ```

-We good.
+It's getting better.
 But notice that if we try to use `deno` without any arguments it'll give us an error.
 To fix that we are going to check if the first parameter is empty, and if it is we just call `deno`.

 ```sh
 deno()